basimkhajwal/RayTracer/README.md

 # Evaluation

+To conclude, this project has resulted in the design, development and testing of a ray tracer that produces three dimensional structured images given a scene description.
+Although it pales in comparison with modern, highly optimised rendering systems it has satisfied the majority of the intial objectives and has both strengths and shortcomings in meeting those targets.

+Firstly, one issue that is relevant for a functioning ray tracer is it's performance.
+The usage of the programming language Scala was definitely a bonus for development ease, but it cannot be glossed over that it has introduced a substantial amount of overhead, both in terms of memory performance and in terms of time for rendering.
+This overhead comes due to the fact the program runs on a additional layer, the Java Virtual Machine, which prevents low level optimisations or any kind of deterministic memory profiling that a similar program written in C++ would use to it's advantage.
+This also comes in part from my adoption of an immmutable data driven approach in which new objects are created instead of modifying existing values for ease of debugging.
+In order to test the significance of this, the performance of the ray tracer was compared against the PBRT ray tracer and the results are summarised in the graph below.
+As is evident, there is a significant difference in performance that only continues to increase with scaled environment sizes.
+Despite this, the program was still fast enough that it could render moderately complex scenes to render in a fair amount of time.
+In light of this, it is evident that the performance isn't by any means ideal however it is good enough to meet the requirement of a functional ray tracer.

+In terms of producing real lighting effects, there are aspects

 - Talk about how the project went well overall, referencing the images and how testing has proven success
 - Relate back to the question for realism and then evaluate whether they are really that realistic

 ## References